Fighting the Coronavirus Pandemic Supersedes Climate Change Actions

 The Glasgow Conference is crucial because countries are supposed to announce new pledges to reduce emissions this year.
 If countries fail to do this, it could affect climate change targets and efforts.
 In other words, countries will neglect climate efforts and continue burning fossil fuels to restart the economy (Worland, 2020).

 The biggest concern here is how policymakers respond to the economic slowdown.
-For example, China could revive its economy by subsidizing polluting industries like cement and steel, which could soar emissions.
+For example, China could revive its economy by subsidizing polluting industries like cement and steel, which could raise emissions.
 Or governments could remove fossil fuel subsidies because of low oil prices or raise taxes on CO2 emissions, or an opportunity to invest in low carbon technology like wind and solar as this could be a safer investment in a world of fluctuating oil prices, the article says (Plummer, 2020).

 Let us help one another